HVO Biofuel (Hydrotreated Vegetable Oil)

-HVO biofuel is created through a hydrogenation process, which means that all of the oxygen is removed from the oils.
+HVO renewable diesel is created through a hydrogenation process, which means that all of the oxygen is removed from the oils.
 This makes it much more likely to last longer in the tank than biodiesel.

-How does HVO biofuel compare to other fuels?
+How does HVO fuel compare to other fuels?

 In a large number of areas, HVO is actually superior to other forms of fuel.